 December

 Living in the south, you most likely won’t have snow (lucky you!).
 Because of that, you can still water your lawn.
-It’s imperative that you do so!
+Remember, dial the water way back as growth potential and evaporative demand are reduced during this time.

 Fine fescue

 Fine fescue is a cool-season grass that is thick and textured.
 Its blades are very upright, rarely sway, and tend to clump together.
-Fine fescue is a medium to dark green grass that doesn’t fair well when too many people walk on it too much.
-That causes soil compaction, calling in the liquid lawn aerators.
+Fine fescue is a medium to dark green grass that doesn’t fare well when put up against heavy use and traffic.
+Fine fescues have great drought tolerance for cool-season grasses but do not display vigorous growth characteristics.

 Kentucky bluegrass